If you’re already a teacher or you want to turn teaching into a life-long career, then it’s important to start asking questions like:

 With a simple Google search, you can easily find out that there’s a myriad of options at your disposal for obtaining a proper teaching license.
 However, most of these programs require you to go back to your home country, take some tests, and even do some student teaching.
 If you are currently working abroad, going back home is not really an option, and it would just open up your life to un-needed stress.

 Based on our research, we’ve found that the easiest way to obtain your teaching license without leaving the country you’re working in, is through a program called TEACH-NOW.
-TEACH-NOW offers full American licensure in the states of Arizona and Washington DC, and it entitles you to all of the benefits of having a proper teaching license that were discussed above.
+TEACH-NOW offers full American licensure in the states of Arizona and Washington DC, and it entitles you to all of the benefits of having a proper teaching license.

 You might ask, “what if I want to go back home and teach, and I’m not from Arizona/DC/the U.S.?”
 Through TEACH-NOW, your teaching license can be converted to a proper teaching license in most states, as well as most other countries.
 If you were to come back home and teach, changing your licensure to your home state or country is as simple as filing a bit of paperwork.